-The British Virgin Islands are famous for their status as a tax haven and for possessing one of the most prosperous economies in the Caribbean.
+The British Virgin Islands are famous for their status as a tax haven and for having one of the most prosperous economies in the Caribbean.
 The primary industry of the British Virgin Islands is tourism, which accounts for a staggering 84% of Gross Domestic Product (GDP) (total contribution) in 2014 and is projected to grow.
-A large number of tourists arrive as cruise ship passengers and visit the islands as daytrippers, leading the taxi industry and day trip excursions to be one of the most important sectors within the tourism industry.
+Many tourists arrive as cruise ship passengers and visit the islands as daytrippers, leading the taxi industry and day trip excursions to be one of the most important sectors within the tourism industry.

 West End, Tortola

 The ferry ride from Cruz Bay, St. John to West End, Tortola took under an hour.
 Like the ferry from St. Thomas to St. John this boat offered upper deck seating, optimal for taking in the stunning scenery of verdant islands and turquoise Caribbean waters.
-Once we arrived at the small West End Ferry Terminal we were instructed not to take any photographs of the facility.
-To speed up the immigration process your immigration form and passport are reviewed on the ferry ride by an official.
+Once we arrived at the small West End Ferry Terminal, they instructed us not to take any photographs of the facility.
+To speed up the immigration process they review your immigration form and passport on the ferry ride by an official.

-Located on the northern side of Tortola, about 20 minutes away along an incredibly windy, bumpy, gravel road sits the beautiful beach of Smuggler’s Cove.
-We were pleasantly surprised to find the beach almost void of any tourists and populated with a small number of locals.
-We coordinated with our taxi driver to come back in a couple of hours to bring us back to the ferry terminal for our 4:30 ferry back to Cruz, Bay.
-The thought did cross our minds that the driver might forget to return, thus stranding us at the beach with no way to get back to the ferry terminal.
+Located on the northern side of Tortola, about 20 minutes away along a windy, bumpy, gravel road sits the beautiful beach of Smuggler’s Cove.
+We were pleasantly surprised to find the beach almost void of any tourists and populated with a few locals.
+We coordinated with our taxi driver to come back in two hours to bring us back to the ferry terminal for our 4:30 ferry back to Cruz Bay.
+The thought crossed our minds that the driver might forget to return, thus stranding us at the beach with no way to get back to the ferry terminal.

 We spent the next couple of hours lounging under palm trees, gazing up at the blue sky, and swimming and snorkeling in the warm turquoise water.

 Unfortunately, every restaurant near the ferry terminal was closed, so we sat for the next hour on a wooden bench in the small departure area drinking Carib beer we bought at a small shop inside the terminal.
-When traveling between the U.S. and British Virgin Islands you must pay a departure tax.
-When leaving the U.S. Virgin Islands the departure tax is added to your ticket, but when leaving the British Virgin Islands everyone must pay $20 USD prior to passing through security.
+When traveling between the U.S. and the British Virgin Islands you must pay a departure tax.
+When leaving the U.S. Virgin Islands they add the departure tax to your ticket, but when leaving the British Virgin Islands everyone must pay $20 USD before passing through security.

 If you are staying in the U.S. Virgin Islands then consider Tortola, British Virgin Islands for the perfect day trip.